The biclustering_wrapper() function runs the full

 What this function does:

-This function recovers regions that were filtered out during feature
+This function recovers regions that were filtered out during

-biclustering() function.
+generated by the biclustering() function.

 (Filter non-highly-variable regions) Starting